AlkaWildlife/alkawildlife.eu/en_GB/_publications/výskyt-středně-velkých-a-velkých-lesních-savců-v-jižních-a-jihozápadních-čechách-carnivora-artiodactyla-lagomorpha.md

 ---
 title: >-
-  Výskyt středně velkých a velkých lesních savců v jižních a jihozápadních Čechách (Carnivora, Artiodactyla, Lagomorpha)
+  Occurrence of medium-sized and large mammals in forests of southern and southwestern Bohemia, Czech Republic (Carnivora, Artiodactyla, Lagomorpha)
 published: true
 public: true
 authors: